shawna114/python-challenge/README.md

 1. PyBank: Analysis derived from faux financial records from a file named budget_data.csv.
 The dataset is composed of two columns: Date and Profit/Losses.
 The objective was to create a Python script that analyzes the budget data and prints the results to both the terminal and to a .txt file located in a specified file path.
 Specific analytic requirements for this challenge are listed below:

-    ✦ The total number of months included in the dataset \n ✦ The net total amount of "Profit/Losses" over the entire period ✦ The changes in "Profit/Losses" over the entire period and then identify the average of those changes ✦ The greatest increase in profits (date and amount) over the entire period
+    ✦ The total number of months included in the dataset ✦ The net total amount of "Profit/Losses" over the entire period ✦ The changes in "Profit/Losses" over the entire period and then identify the average of those changes ✦ The greatest increase in profits (date and amount) over the entire period